Planning advice and guidance - frequently asked questions (FAQ)

 - is supported by appropriate data and information

-The Waltham Forest Unitary Development Plan (2006) remains currently the statutory development plan for the Borough.
-Policy WPM25 sets out current policy and is generally reflective of the advice in PPS25.Any planning application for development within a Flood Zone not supported by a FRA is likely to be invalid and delayed, and any application with an inadequate or incomplete assessment is likely to be refused permission.Further informationBelow are links to relevant pages providing important advice on flood risk and related issues.
+The Waltham Forest Core Strategy and Development Management Policies are the current statutory development plan for the Borough.
+Policies CS4 (Minimising and Adapting to Climate Change) and DM 34 (Water) set out current policy and are generally reflective of the advice in NPPF.Any planning application for development within a Flood Zone not supported by a FRA is likely to be invalid and delayed, and any application with an inadequate or incomplete assessment is likely to be refused permission.Beyond its planning policies, the Council is also required to produce a Local Flood Risk Management Strategy that can be viewed here.Further informationBelow are links to relevant pages providing important advice on flood risk and related issues.
 Select from the following:Communities and Local GovernmentPlanning Policy Statements and other relevant Government guidance can be viewed and downloaded from this site:Some specific links for flood risk advice and information on the CLG website include:Environment AgencyGeneral advice and information can be obtained from the Environment Agency’s website: www.environment-agency.gov.ukThe Agency encourages developers to make early contact to seek pre- application guidance on their proposals and a pre-planning enquiry form (V1) is available on the above website.A developers’ pack providing more detailed advice on consultation with the Agency is available atNew standing advice on consultations has been produced, identifying whether consultation with the Agency will be required and whether a FRA will be required.
 This can be viewed at www.pipernetworking.comTo find out if your development site lies within a Flood Zone, you can view the Flood Map at www.environment-agency.gov.uk/homeandleisure/37837.aspx

 - Strategic flood risk assessment - figures 1 to 3 (2.7MB PDF file)